 Florida Notary Public Updates

-Can a Florida Notary Public Refuse to Notarize?
+Can a Florida Notary Refuse to Notarize?

 - The document is incomplete or blank (not filled out)